facebook/react-native/docs/LinkingLibraries.md

 JavaScript?
 If you are just using it in JavaScript, you are good to go!

-This step is not necessary for all libraries that we ship we React Native but `PushNotificationIOS` and `LinkingIOS`.
+This step is not necessary for libraries that we ship with React Native with the exception of `PushNotificationIOS` and `LinkingIOS`.

 In the case of the `PushNotificationIOS` for example, you have to call a method on the library from your `AppDelegate` every time a new push notifiation is